gamtiq/frontend-tools/README.md

 * [AlternativeTo](https://alternativeto.net/) - A free service that helps you find better alternatives to the products you love and hate.
 * [awesome](https://awesome.re/) - A curated list of awesome lists.
 * [awesome-react-components](http://devarchy.com/react-components) - Catalog of React components / libraries.
-* [bestof.js.org](https://bestof.js.org/) - A place to find the best components to build amazing web applications.
+* [Best of JavaScript](https://bestofjs.org/) - A place to find the best components to build amazing web applications.
 * [CSS Script](http://www.cssscript.com/) - A Javascript & CSS code library aims to provide the newest, best and free CSS & javascript resources for web/mobile developers and designers.
 * [headlesscms.org](https://headlesscms.org/) - A list of content management systems for JAMstack sites.
 * [iReact](http://ireact.cn/) - Helps you discover the most fantastic, powerful React Components and Libraries, and makes it easy for you to pick one that’ll work for you.